Top 10 best hybrid cars to buy 2024

 As with any new vehicle purchase it’s sensible to assess your annual mileage, and to consider what you’ll use your car for.
 If you’re a lower-mileage driver, the running costs of a conventional petrol hybrid could make it a sound alternative to a petrol or diesel car, but if you plan to rack up motorway miles, a regular diesel or even a diesel hybrid may make more financial sense.

-Plug-in hybrids tend to be more expensive than self-charging models but you could well recoup the extra if you regularly travel shorter distances purely on electric power, thanks to their bigger batteries.
+Plug-in hybrids tend to be more expensive than self-charging hybrid models but you could well recoup the extra if you regularly travel shorter distances purely on electric power, thanks to their bigger batteries.
 If your budget allows, a PHEV makes a lot of sense as a zero-emissions, zero-fuel commuter, all the while offering the option for covering longer distances with acceptable fuel economy once the engine has kicked in.
+Just be warned that driving a PHEV for extended periods without charging the battery can lead to very poor efficiency figures.

-As hybridisation spreads through more car makers’ ranges, it’s likely that choice will expand exponentially.
-But for now, if you’re buying your next family car and want to take a step towards a lower carbon footprint, or just lower running costs, there’s a lot to get excited about.
+As hybridisation spreads through more car makers’ ranges, it’s likely that choice will continue to expand exponentially.
+If you’re buying your next family car and want to take a step towards a lower carbon footprint, or just lower running costs, there’s a lot to get excited about.